hactuss/rusting/README.md

 ---

-my first real thing i built in rust was a simplified [markov chain](https://en.wikipedia.org/wiki/Markov_chain).
+The first thing I built was a simplified [markov chain](https://en.wikipedia.org/wiki/Markov_chain).
 <!-- ![mc_graph](https://upload.wikimedia.org/wikipedia/commons/2/2b/Markovkate_01.svg) -->
 <img src="https://upload.wikimedia.org/wikipedia/commons/2/2b/Markovkate_01.svg" alt="mc_graph" width="200"/>
 I took this graph as refernce and modeled a function after it.
-It checks if the input values are valid and then prints a little ascii layout of the chain.
+It checks if the inputvalues are valid and then prints a little ascii layout of the chain.